The General Election is Nov. 3

-- Register to vote online.
-You can also change your party affiliation and change your address.
-Democrats allow Independents to vote in our primary.
+Step #1: Register to vote online.
+You can change your party affiliation and change your address as well online.

 VOTER REGISTRATION DEADLINES

-May 1, 2020 (by 6 p.m): Last day to register to vote in-person at your Sarpy County Election Office
+Oct.
+16: Last day to register to vote at your DMV Office

 EARLY VOTING BALLOT (aka Vote-by-Mail) APPLICATION DEADLINES

-May 1, 2020 (by 6 p.m.): Last Day the Vote-by-Mail Applications are accepted at your Sarpy County Election Office
+Oct.
+23 (by 6 p.m.): Last Day that Vote-By-Mail applications are accepted at your County Clerk/Election Commission office

 EARLY VOTING (including Vote-by-Mail) BALLOT RETURN DEADLINES

 Find your polling place (where you go on Election Day to vote, we encourage you to vote from home)

 Democrats Abroad help Nebraskans living overseas vote.
 Get all the information you need to vote abroad here.